 Our time together was cut short because she had to get her client back to his place.
 However, we exchanged phone numbers and she definitely wants to talk more.
 She asked what church I went to and I told her that I don’t go to church, but I do simply meet with other followers of Jesus in homes.
 She seemed interested so I told her we would talk about that at another time.
 We hugged and off she went.
 If you get a chance please remember Dianne in your prayers this week because I think she is at the beginning of a new and grand journey.

 Kirk Out !

 P.s.
-This meeting happened a year ago and I re-post it here because we bumped into each other again this afternoon.
-She called me several times during the past year and she reports that she is still following Jesus, but has run into much trouble and confusion trying to find a “church” to belong to.
+This meeting happened two years ago and I re-post it here because we bumped into each other again last weekend.
+She called me several times during the past 2 years and she reports that she is still following Jesus, but has run into much trouble and confusion trying to find a “church” to belong to.
 Every single place she has visited has felt very wrong in her Spirit and she discerned that these places all focused on manipulation and control instead of freedom and true fellowship.
 So now she really wants to visit one of the home fellowships I relate to.
 I told her it would be a joy to fellowship in Christ with her.
 Dianne then said, “I guess I just had to find out about the traditional “church” the hard way.”
 We both then laughed and embraced.
 Please pray for Dianne as she seeks to follow Jesus and discover true fellowship?
 She lives about an hour’s drive from here or other hc’s in our network.